procedure2012/RocketQA/README.md

 ## API
-🚀RocketQA provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
-You can easily integrate these models into your tasks.
+You can also easily integrate 🚀RocketQA into your own task.
+We provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
 For running our models and your own checkpoints, you can use the following functions.

 ### Load model